ABelliqueux/nolibgs_hello_worlds/README.md

   * An emulator with a lot of debugging features

 ### Let's do it !
+#### MacOS
   * On MacOs, a brew installation script can be found [here.](https://github.com/grumpycoders/pcsx-redux#macos)
+#### Windows 10
+  * Native build :
+  Follow the [instructions here](https://github.com/grumpycoders/pcsx-redux#windows) to build pcsx-redux or download a pre-compiled [pcsx-redux binary here](https://install.appcenter.ms/orgs/grumpycoders/apps/pcsx-redux/distribution_groups/public).
+  * Win 10 + WSL2 (needs GUI support):

-  * On windows, either follow the [instructions here](https://github.com/grumpycoders/pcsx-redux#windows), or install WSL2 and [Ubuntu 20.04](https://www.microsoft.com/en-gb/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab) then launch a GNU/Linux terminal, then proceed with the following instructions.
+  Install WSL2 with GUI support and [Ubuntu 20.04](https://www.microsoft.com/en-gb/p/ubuntu-2004-lts/9n6svws3rx71?activetab=pivot:overviewtab) then launch a GNU/Linux terminal, then proceed with the following instructions.

-  * Alternatively on Windows, if you don't care about compiling pcsx-redux, you can skip steps 1, 3 and 4, get the latest precompiled toolchain from here : [http://static.grumpycoder.net/pixel/mips/](http://static.grumpycoder.net/pixel/mips/), unzip it somewhere and [add the `bin` folder to your PATH](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho#44272417).
+  * Alternatively on Windows, if you don't care about getting/compiling pcsx-redux, you can skip steps 1, 3 and 4, get the latest precompiled toolchain from here : [http://static.grumpycoder.net/pixel/mips/](http://static.grumpycoder.net/pixel/mips/), unzip it somewhere and [add the `bin` folder to your PATH](https://stackoverflow.com/questions/44272416/how-to-add-a-folder-to-path-environment-variable-in-windows-10-with-screensho#44272417).
 Then go on with steps 5 and 6.

   1. Install the needed software packages ( aka dependencies in Linux world ) :